tahonermann/text_view/README.md

-Objects of `itext_iterator` class template specialization type provide a standard iterator interface for enumerating the [characters](#character) encoded by the associated [encoding](#encoding) `ET` in the [code unit](#code-unit) sequence exposed by the associated view `RT`.
+Objects of `itext_iterator` class template specialization type provide a standard iterator interface for enumerating the [characters](#character) encoded by the associated [encoding](#encoding) `ET` in the [code unit](#code-unit) sequence exposed by the associated view.
 These types satisfy the `TextIterator` concept and are default constructible, copy and move constructible, copy and move assignable, and equality comparable.